 Electricity is provided from customers using biomass supported by FSC certification to show the origin.
-For example, our plants in Brazil which are delivering Bleaching Chemicals to co-located customer pulp mills (Bahia, Imperatriz, Jacarei, Jupia, and Tres Lagoas), are receiving 100% electricity generated by the pulp mills via a direct connection without grid transfer (generated by Bio-mass which is FSC certified, mostly from waste bio-mass from Eucalyptus trees like bark and rejects).
+For example, our plants in Brazil which are delivering Bleaching Chemicals to co-located customer pulp mills (Bahia, Imperatriz, Jacarei, Jupia, and Tres Lagoas), are receiving nearly 100% of their electricity from the pulp mills via a direct connection without grid transfer (generated by Bio-mass which is FSC certified, mostly from waste bio-mass from Eucalyptus trees like bark and rejects).
 All wood from our major customer in Brazil, is FSC® or PEFC/CERFLOR certified in origin or that still meet the criteria of FSC® controlled wood or PEFC/CERFLOR controlled courses.
-The wood used in their production is planted origin and mostly comes from its own areas, ensuring that come exclusively from forest plantations and do not compromise recognized areas of high conservation value.
+The wood used in their production originates exclusively from forest plantations located at our own areas and do not compromise recognized areas of high conservation value.
+In limited cases, one of our plants may purchase additional electricity beyond their contracted amount, and to account for these, we purchase an equivalent amount of certified RECs.